okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-magic-links-overview/main/index.md

 2. Matches the state token with the current `state` in your user's browser session
 3. Makes any other checks you deem necessary to ensure that the user is working in the same browser on the same device
 4. Requests that the user enter the `otp` value manually if steps 2 or 3 fail
-5. Sends `otp` and `state` to Identity Engine for validation if steps 2 and 3 pass
+5. Sends the `otp` value to Identity Engine for validation if steps 2 and 3 pass
 6. Redirects the user to a page that continues their authentication process

 If your application uses the Embedded Sign-In Widget to authenticate the user, pass `otp` and `state` to it as you instantiate it on the page.